hapax/hapax.github.io/assets/chandra.md

 stops the white dwarf from collapsing under its own gravity.
 But at the Chandrasekhar limit, gravity wins, and the white dwarf turns into a black hole.
+The limit is also remarkably close to the best known bounds on the maximum size of neutron stars, given that we have ignored the physics of strong interactions.

+It's remarkable